Ras Jebel

-Ras Jebel, also known as Ras el-Djebel, is a town, commune, and archaeological site on Cap Sidi in the Bizerte Governorate of Tunisia.
+Ras Jebel, also known as Ras el-Djebel, anciently known as Thunisa, is a town and commune in the Bizerte Governorate of Tunisia.

 The name of the city refers to the summit or end of the mountain, thus evoking the end of the Atlas Mountains.

 Geography

-Ras Jebel is set on a hill on Cap Sidi overlooking the Mediterranean Sea.
+Ras Jebel is set on a hill overlooking the Mediterranean Sea.
 It has an altitude of 53 m.

 History

 During the Roman Empire the town, founded in the 3rd or 4th century, was a civitas of the Roman Province of Africa and was the seat of an ancient Christian bishopric, which survives today as a titular see of the Roman Catholic Church.
 It appears on the Peutinger Map.
 There is a set of ruins of the Roman era town of El Rhettas, 7km to the west.

-Towards the second half of the 14th century, the Andalusians expelled from Spain would have settled on the site after having benefited from agricultural concessions.
+Towards the second half of the 14th century, the Muslim Andalusians expelled from Spain would have settled on the site after having benefited from agricultural concessions.
 The inhabitants of the town carry Ghwalbia's gentile in reference to the Arab tribe of Banou Ghalib from the Spanish region of Zaragoza, whence the majority of the first wave of refugee Moriscos that settled in Ras Jebel originated.
 A road linking the port of Carthage to the region of Ras Jebel is called "Qalat el-Andalus" (Citadel of the Andalusians).